 A word of caution: There’s no such thing as a “secret” swimming hole in Oregon anymore.
 With a few exceptions, you’ll likely contend with throngs of like-minded swimmers at these (or just about any other notable) destinations.
 Arrive early or practice patience to make the most of your summer swim.

-If you remain undaunted by the teeming masses, take a dip in 8 of our favorite swimming holes around Portland.
+If you remain undaunted by the teeming masses, take a dip in 8 of our favorite swimming holes near Portland.

 1. Oneonta Gorge